sasa-yovanovicc/AI-File-Assistant-Chat-with-Your-Documents/README.md

 # AI File Assistant – Chat with Your Documents

 > **Status: Experimental / Work In Progress**
-> Status: Experimental / Work In Progress
+> This project is a proof-of-concept RAG (Retrieval-Augmented Generation) solution for local document search and chat.
-> This is an experimental project in active development – not production-ready.
+> However, achieving high-precision answers requires careful tuning of indexing parameters, chunking strategies,
-> There are no guarantees for API stability, index format compatibility, or answer accuracy.
+> embedding models, and LLM configurations.
+Out-of-the-box results may not always be accurate and should be
-> Do not use it for confidential / sensitive data without additional security measures.
+> validated against source documents.
+Use with caution for critical information retrieval.
-> Expect changes in index structure, parameters, and behavior without backward compatibility.
+> Features both legacy and modern Clean Architecture implementations with centralized data management.

 ## Why this project exists
 Ever since Google discontinued its Desktop Search app it became harder for me to quickly find the *exact* piece of information buried inside gigabytes of mixed PDF / DOCX / TXT files.
 Traditional OS search (name / modified date) is not enough when you only remember a concept or a sentence fragment.
 So I started building my own lightweight, local-first AI file search + chat assistant using Retrieval Augmented Generation (RAG).
-This repository is the foundation: an end‑to‑end pipeline from raw files → vector index → question answering.
+This repository is a proof-of-concept implementation: an end‑to‑end pipeline from raw files → vector index → question answering.

-This project is a practical example of Retrieval‑Augmented Generation (RAG) – combining deterministic document retrieval with optional generative answering for grounded responses.
+This project demonstrates practical Retrieval‑Augmented Generation (RAG) – combining deterministic document retrieval with optional generative answering for grounded responses.

 ## What it does
 * Recursively scans a chosen root folder (and all subfolders)